Chart Color Schemes

 Beeliar - Wattleup hosts a young demographic, positioning it in the bottom quartile nationwide

-Beeliar-Wattleup's median age is 34 years, which is lower than Greater Perth's average of 37 and Australia's average of 38.
-Compared to Greater Perth, Beeliar-Wattleup has a higher proportion of residents aged 25-34 (17.9%) but fewer residents aged 75-84 (2.9%).
-Between the 2021 Census and the present day, the proportion of residents aged 25 to 34 has increased from 17.0% to 17.9%, while the proportion of residents aged 5 to 14 has decreased from 13.9% to 12.9%.
-Population forecasts for 2041 suggest significant demographic changes in Beeliar-Wattleup, with the strongest projected growth in the 55-64 age group (43%), adding 537 residents to reach a total of 1,789.
-Conversely, the 0-4 age group shows minimal growth of just 6%, with an increase of 56 people.
+Beeliar-Wattleup's median age is 34 years, which is lower than Greater Perth's average of 37 and Australia's average of 38 years.
+Compared to Greater Perth, Beeliar-Wattleup has a higher percentage of residents aged 25-34 (17.9%) but fewer residents aged 75-84 (2.9%).
+Between the 2021 Census and the present day, the proportion of residents aged 25 to 34 increased from 17.0% to 17.9%, while the proportion of those aged 5 to 14 decreased from 13.9% to 12.9%.
+By 2041, population forecasts indicate significant demographic changes for Beeliar-Wattleup.
+The 55-64 age group is projected to grow by 41%, adding 522 residents to reach a total of 1,789.
+Conversely, the 0-4 age group shows minimal growth of just 5%, with an increase of 46 people.